kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 This new periodic reconciler will start a time.Ticker that will periodically:

-- Collect information about how many PolicyServers are deployed, including their versions.
+- Collect information about how many PolicyServers are deployed
-- Collect information about how many policies are deployed, including the policy modules used.
+- Collect information about how many policies are deployed
 - Collect the Kubewarden version in use (this can be a constant updated on every release).
 - Collect the Kubernetes version.